spartrekus/Unimark/README.md

 * Unimark is just about freedom !!
 * Unimark was born to give full freedom to writers, programmers, students, and users.
 * Unimark will deliver you from using bloated systems !!
-* Unimark is very light.
+* Unimark is very light and very powerful.

 ## Description
 Unimark can be compiled on any platforms having a GNU GCC compiler.